Do Your Mutual Fund Investments Qualify for Discounts?

 What if you intend to make a series of investments over a set period of time-perhaps over the next 13 months-that equals or exceeds the investment amount needed to qualify for a breakpoint discount?
 You can sign a letter of intent (LOI), in which you agree to purchase a specified amount of mutual fund shares over a set period of time.
 By telling the fund company in writing that you'll invest $25,000, $50,000 or more over a specified time period, you may be entitled to count your planned investing as a lump-sum investment now, which may in turn make you eligible for a breakpoint discount now, instead of having to wait.

 Caution!
 If you fail to invest the amount stated in your LOI, the fund can retroactively collect the higher fee.

 How to Find Out if Your Fund Offers Breakpoints

 You can look up breakpoint schedules and linkage rules using FINRA's online Fund Analyzer.
 You can also find a fund's breakpoint schedule and the conditions through which the discounts are available in a fund's prospectus or "Statement of Additional Information."
 Typically, you will find this information in the "sales charges" section of these documents.
-You can obtain these documents by: calling your broker or financial advisor; calling or writing the mutual fund company; accessing the mutual fund company's Web site; accessing the U.S. Securities and Exchange Commission's EDGAR database, or contacting the SEC's Office of Public Reference at (202) 942-8090 (phone), (202) 942-9001 (fax), or email@example.com (email).
+You can obtain these documents by: calling your broker or financial adviser; calling or writing the mutual fund company; accessing the mutual fund company's website; accessing the U.S. Securities and Exchange Commission's EDGAR database, or contacting the SEC's Office of Public Reference at (202) 942-8090 (phone), (202) 942-9001 (fax), or [email protected] (email).